Winston Justice: Indianapolis Colts

 Justice was traded to the Indianapolis Colts on March 14, 2012, along with the Eagles' sixth round pick in 2012 for the Colts' sixth round pick in 2012.

 Denver Broncos

 On September 18, 2013, the Denver Broncos signed Justice after starting left offensive tackle Ryan Clady suffered a season-ending foot sprain.
-In 2014, the Denver Broncos re-signed Justice.
+In 2014, the Broncos re-signed Justice.
+He was released on August 25, 2014.

 Personal life

 Justice is a Christian.
-Justice has spoken about his faith saying, "I work to glorify God. ...
+Justice has spoken about his faith, saying, "I work to glorify God. ...
 I think my goal is to be a great offensive tackle.
 But, my major goal is to glorify God.
-I want people to see Christ in me, when I play.
+I want people to see Christ in me when I play.
 Not being fearful, to giving his all on every play."

-Winston Justice currently lives in Nashville with his wife Dania and three children Selah, Calais, and Tali.